LorenzK-5714/LorenzK-5714/README.md

 ## Hi there 👋

 I'm an MRes candidate at the Paris School of Economics.
-I also work as a Data Replicator for the Royal Economic Society and as a research assistant in the Economics Department at [ENS Lyon](https://www.ens-lyon.fr/).
+I work as a Data Replicator for the Royal Economic Society and the Journal of Political Economy.
+This summer, I'll be working as a research assistant on a project at Harvard.